Boost.Multi

 The code is entirely independent and has fundamental implementation and semantics differences.

-The library does not throw exceptions and provides basic exception guarantees (such as no memory leaks) in their presence (e.g., thrown from allocations).
-Indexing errors and other logical errors result in undefined behavior, which this library attempts to reflect via assertions.
+The library does not throw exceptions and provides basic exception guarantees, such as no memory leaks, in their presence.
+Exceptions are propagated transparently from allocations or element construction.
+Indexing, e.g. out-of-bounds errors, and other logical errors result in undefined behavior, which this library attempts to reflect via assertions.

 Requirements